monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 setting, just let the countdown finish and your local node will be started automatically.

+### Receive and Send Monero with your hardware wallet

+When using Monero GUI with a hardware wallet, every time you click on the send button, you will first have to confirm your transaction in your hardware wallet device, and then you will have to confirm it a second time in Monero GUI.

+Sometimes you will also have to confirm in your device that you accept exporting the private view key (Ledger and Trezor) and key images (Trezor).

+When using a hardware wallet, Monero GUI Receive page will display an additional "Show on device" button.
+By clicking this button, the address being displayed in Monero GUI should be displayed in your device.
+If both addresses match, you can be sure that the receiving address being displayed in Monero GUI was indeed created by your hardware wallet, and that it has not been changed by a virus infecting your computer.

 Restore wallet from keys or mnemonic seed
 -----------------------------------------